Hot Water Pastry

 Sweet version.
 Make up the recipe as above but reduce the salt to a pinch.
 When the pastry is made, divide into two equal portions about 660g each.
 Keep one half for savoury bakes and mix in half a teaspoon of salt.
 With the remaining pastry, add 100g of caster sugar (and, if you like, the zest of an orange).
 The sweet pastry can then be used for covered pies such as the Christmas mincemeat ones (see above) or an apple or other fruit pie.
 Alternatively, you can bake-blind the sweet pastry.

 Individual strawberry or other tartlets.
 These need the tartlet pastry cases to be fully cooked before filling with fresh fruit.
 I use foil cases but a bun tray or similar would work just as well.
 Line the case/tray with the pastry, prick the base and line with foil.
 Cook for about 25 minutes at 180C, Gas 4.
 Remove the foil and brush the pastry cases with beaten egg.
 Return to the oven for another 5 minutes.
 Immediately brush with beaten egg again and allow to cool before filling.
 Rather than add more sugar in a crème patisserie (which also takes time to make), place a layer of thick cream or crème fraiche on the bottom and top with cubed strawberries.
 Glaze with some “freezer strawberry “jam” or perhaps make up the juice of an orange or two into a jelly and spoon that over as it is starting to set.
 A small decorative strawberry on top is optional froufrou!
+The pastry is good and crisp around the edges, more like a thin biscuit.
+The base certainly wasn’t soggy and the whole tartlet could be eaten using just one hand!

 Please Share